filllabs/sincap-common/REFLECTION_OPTIMIZATION.md

 # Reflection Optimization in Sincap-Common

 The sincap-common library has been optimized to significantly reduce reflection usage, which was primarily needed for GORM compatibility.
-With the migration to sqlx, we've introduced interface-based approaches that eliminate or minimize reflection in most common operations.
+With the migration to sqlx, we've introduced interface-based approaches that eliminate or minimize reflection in most common operations **while keeping the exact same API**.

 ## Overview